The MESH team brings experience in both academic and industry, including business development, industry relations and entrepreneurial mentoring.

 Emily Chu, MA, Program Administrator

-Emily Chu is program administrator for the MESH Academy at the Keck School of Medicine of USC, where she coordinates all MESH events and assists with marketing.
+Emily Chu is program administrator for the MESH at the Keck School of Medicine of USC, where she coordinates all MESH events and assists with marketing.
 In addition to serving as event lead, Ms. Chu manages MESH’s social media presence and provides operational support.

 Ms. Chu’s interests focus on collaborative transdisciplinary projects.
 She joined the University of Southern California in 2015, where she served as project specialist for the Zilkha Neurogenetic Institute prior to joining MESH in 2018.
 She completed her undergraduate studies at the University of California, Davis.
 She received her Master’s Degree in History with a focus on Archival Management from New York University.